ibm-cloud-docs/vmwaresolutions/archiref/cr-byo/cr-byo-overview.md

 Consider using a separate {{site.data.keyword.cloud}} account to deploy your cyber-recovery instance into.
 This process promotes separation of duties between ownership of any other production or disaster recovery solution that you might host in {{site.data.keyword.cloud_notm}}.

-To create your custom cyber-recovery solution based on a {{site.data.keyword.vcf-auto}} instance, follow the [procedure to order vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):
+To create your custom cyber-recovery solution based on a {{site.data.keyword.vcf-auto}} instance, follow the [procedure to order {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure):

 1. In Step 4, select **Primary**.
 2. In Step 7, order a gateway cluster with your preferred firewall option: